quirky14-dev/HiveSync/phases/Phase_G_Plugins.md

 Invocation format:

-`hivesync preview <workspace_dir> --json`
+`hsync preview <workspace_dir> --json`

 Rules:
-- If Desktop Client is running, plugin SHOULD use Desktop Proxy Mode instead.
+- Plugins MUST use Desktop Proxy Mode for all preview-related actions.
-- If Desktop Client is NOT running, plugin MAY fall back to CLI mode.
+- If Desktop Client is NOT running, preview actions MUST be disabled.
-- If CLI is not installed, show a non-blocking warning.
+- CLI invocation MUST NOT be used to initiate previews.
-- CLI output MUST be parsed in JSON mode for stable plugin integration.
+- CLI may be used for diagnostics or analysis only.
-- Plugins MUST NOT store API tokens.
-Authentication must pass through Desktop Proxy or personal API token env var.

 ### G.7.2 Event Flow Mode Compatibility (Required)